SumoLogic/sumologic-documentation/docs/integrations/databases/open-telemetry/redis.md

 ##Fields creation in Sumo Logic for Redis

-Following are the [Fields](https://help.sumologic.com/docs/manage/fields/), which will be created as part of Redis App install if not already present.
+Following are the [Fields](https://help.sumologic.com/docs/manage/fields/), which will be created as part of the Redis App install if not already present.

 **db.cluster.name** - User configured.
 Enter a name to identify this Redis cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 **db.system** - Has fixed value of redis